Chhattisgarhi cinema: History

 Bhulan The Maze opened to international praise and won several awards.
 It become first Chhattisgarhi movie to win a National Film Awards, winning in category of Best Film in Chhattisgarhi at 67th National Film Awards.

 Today Chhattisgarhi films often play in theatres outside of Chhattisgarh, especially in cities like Nagpur.

+Government of Chhattisgarh made film policy for supporting Chhattisgarhi cinema.
+However, the support structure in the form of subsidy is still unclear.
+The film makers are struggling to showcase their films due to lack of adequate number of cinema hall in the state.
+The film makers want help from state government to reach out smaller towns to increase viewership, as that will help recover the production cost.
+This is important as unlike in 2000s when only 4 to 5 films were made on avaerage per year, today 40 to 50 film are made per year.
+This has resulted in clash between films that is affecting their earnings.